-Because your pet can’t talk we often need to do blood work along with a complete and thorough physical exam.
-Blood tests are used to determine causes of Illness accurately and quickly.
+Because your pet can’t talk, we often need to do blood work along with a complete and thorough physical exam.
+Blood tests are used to determine causes of illness accurately and quickly.
 We can also monitor the progress of medical treatments.
 To help you understand your pet’s test results, this guide explains common tests.
+Depending on the specific situation and blood test, we will either send your pet’s blood sample out out to a lab or we will run it on our in-house blood-testing machines.
 If you have questions, ask any staff member.
 We want you to understand our recommendations and be a partner in your pet’s care.

 Complete blood count (CBC)